godaddy/gasket/packages/gasket-plugin-https-proxy/README.md

 To be set under `httpsProxy` in the `gasket.js` file.

-This uses the [http-proxy] package and its full set of available [options].
+This uses the [http-proxy] package and its complete set of available [options].

-the `target` is
-required to

 ```diff
 // gasket.js